Robfaldo/CV/README.md

 ## Experience

 **Oasis HR** (Nov '17 to May '18)
 *Internal Recruiter (part-time contract)*
+After deciding to career change and moving back to the UK, I went back to Oasis HR on a part time contract.
+I helped build out their employer brand and hired for their own team of recruitment consultants, hiring 2 great people and saving around £9,000 on agency fees.
+I spent about 1-2 days a week learning programming - I wanted to make sure I enjoyed the realities of software development as a career!

 **Bloomberg LP (New York, US based)** (Aug '16 to Sept '17)
 *Experienced Hire Technical Recruiter*
 For most of my time in New York I solely focused on hiring our site reliability engineers.
 I was the first dedicated in-house recruiter for SRE's and despite many teams hiring for them, there was little cohesion across the groups.
-A big part of my role was sourcing and attracting SRE's, and another big part was working with the individual groups hiring them to identify the skills, experience and personal qualities needed to be successful as an SRE at Bloomberg.
+A big part of my role was sourcing and attracting SRE's, and another big part was working with the individual groups hiring them to build out a Bloomberg SRE profile by identifying the skills, experience and personal qualities needed to be successful.

 I got the chance to work with some great leaders across multiple product groups and delve a lot deeper into DevOps, Production, Systems, Reliability and Programming in order to understand the relationship between each and the very ambigious world of site reliability engineering.
 I think it was here that I realised how much I enjoyed learning about production software!